andreaskuster/black-parrot-branch-predictor/README.md

 ### Neural Branch Predictors
-Neural branch predictors found their way into modern high-performance/high missprediction penalty CPU designs, especially beacause of their ability to remember long history information without the necessity of exponential scale.
+Neural branch predictors found their way into modern high-performance/high missprediction penalty CPU designs (i.e. [AMD Ryzen](https://en.wikipedia.org/wiki/Ryzen), especially because of their ability to remember long history information without the necessity of exponential scale.
 But still, they are resource hungry and we have to carefully balance and reduce unnecessary functionality in order to make them feasible for the black-parrot RISC-V processor.